How it Works

 Investment Options

 The 401(k) plan offers investment options with investing approaches for all types of investors, from those who prefer to make their own investment elections from available investment options to those who prefer to elect an investment option designed to align with their retirement date—Target Date Funds.
-You can choose from an array of core investment options based on your personal goals and risk tolerance.
+You can choose from an array of available investment options based on your personal goals and risk tolerance.

 Target Date Funds are designed for investors expecting to retire around the date indicated in each fund’s name.
 The investment risk of each Target Date Fund changes over time as its asset allocation changes.
 Target Date Funds are subject to the volatility of the financial markets, including equity and fixed income investments in the U.S. and abroad, and may be subject to risks associated with investing in high-yield, small-cap, and foreign securities.
 Principal invested is not guaranteed at any time, including at or after their target dates.
 Go to Fidelity NetBenefits for more information about the Target Date Funds available to you.